Unveiling the Mystery: Understanding the Square Root of 1225

 Method 3: Utilizing a Calculator – The Quickest Route

 The simplest and most efficient method, especially for larger numbers, is using a calculator.
-Most calculators have a square root function (√).
-Simply enter 1225 and press the square root button.
+That said, most calculators have a square root function (√).
+In practice, simply enter 1225 and press the square root button.
 The result, as expected, will be 35.

 Understanding Perfect Squares and Their Significance